JollyWizard/JollyWizard.Quantower.IndicatorDeploy/README.md

 ## Overview

-This project builds an installer system for Quantower Indicator Projects.
+This project builds an installer (`JollyWizard.Quantower.IndicatorDeploy.exe`) for Quantower Indicator Projects.

-As a dependency it enables build tasks:
+It also builds an, `MSBuild/nuget` project dependency, which enables build tasks to help with Quantower development:

 * Automatically detect running Quantower instances and include their assemblies as references.
   * This prevents hardcoding local paths into repository like Quantower Algo.